ekleinod/Mainav/README.md

  - [ ] Field for navigation title
  - [ ] Support for post archive navigations
  - [ ] Next, previous and parent page link tags.

+ ---

- - [ ] Option to make list items with sub items not display as links(for accordion menus).
+ - [ ] Option to make list items with sub items not display as links(for accordion menus.
+This would look nicer too if CSS is disabled. ).

+## Future changes

+ - [ ] Probaly the file name pattern is up for exclusin, because it seems to have no good usage over folder structure and `level` attribute.
+It also ends up in final pages's names and making a mechanism to exclude the level from final file path seems too mutch overhead for such a whiny little feature.
+The product of overthinking I guess.

+ - [ ] Tag name `catnav` needs to be changed to someting in line of it's purpose.
+Candidates `pagenav`.

 ## Install